silverlogic/baseapp-frontend/README.md

 4. **Update Consumer App**:

-  In the consumer app (the app that will use the non-published version), update the package entry to point to the GitHub source.
+  In the consumer app (the app that will use the non-published version), update the package entry to the GitHub source.
 Replace `<commit-hash>` with the actual commit hash you copied:

   ```json
   "@baseapp-frontend/components": "git+https://github.com/silverlogic/baseapp-frontend.git#<commit-hash>&path:packages/components",